Amarcord: United States

+On the review aggregator website Rotten Tomatoes, Amarcord holds an approval rating of 88%, based on 48 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads, "Ribald, sweet, and sentimental, Amarcord is a larger-than-life journey through a seaside village and its colorful citizens."

 When Amarcord opened in New York City, critic Vincent Canby lauded it as possibly "Fellini's most marvelous film ...
 It's an extravagantly funny, sometimes dreamlike evocation of a year in the life of a small Italian coastal town in the nineteen-thirties, not as it literally was, perhaps, but as it is recalled by a director with a superstar's access to the resources of the Italian film industry and a piper's command over our imaginations.
 When Mr. Fellini is working in peak condition, as he is in Amarcord (the vernacular for 'I remember' in Romagna), he somehow brings out the best in us.
 We become more humane, less stuffy, more appreciative of the profound importance of attitudes that in other circumstances would seem merely eccentric if not lunatic."

 Rating the film four out of four stars, critic Roger Ebert discussed Fellini's value as a director: "It's also absolutely breathtaking filmmaking.
 Fellini has ranked for a long time among the five or six greatest directors in the world, and of them all, he's the natural.
 Ingmar Bergman achieves his greatness through thought and soul-searching, Alfred Hitchcock built his films with meticulous craftsmanship, and Luis Buñuel used his fetishes and fantasies to construct barbed jokes about humanity.
 But Fellini ... well, moviemaking for him seems almost effortless, like breathing, and he can orchestrate the most complicated scenes with purity and ease.
 He's the Willie Mays of movies."
 Ebert ranked the film fourth on his "10 Best Films of 1973" list.
 He later included the film on his Great Movies list.
 Jay Cocks of Time magazine considered it "some of the finest work Fellini has ever done—which also means it stands with the best that anyone in film has ever achieved."

-On the review aggregator website Rotten Tomatoes, Amarcord holds an approval rating of 87%, based on 46 reviews, with an average rating of 8.2/10.
-The website's critics consensus reads, "Ribald, sweet, and sentimental, Amarcord is a larger-than-life journey through a seaside village and its colorful citizens."
 In the British Film Institute's 2012 Sight & Sound polls of the greatest films ever made, Amarcord was ranked 30th among directors.

 Accolades

 Home media

 In 1984, Amarcord became the first film released for home video fully letterboxed, as implemented by RCA for their Capacitance Electronic Disc videodisc format.
 The film was later released on DVD twice by The Criterion Collection, first in 1998, then re-released in 2006 with an anamorphic widescreen transfer and additional supplements.
 Criterion re-issued the 2006 release on Blu-ray Disc in 2011.
+The film was also released as part of Criterion's "Essential Fellini" boxset in 2020.